MartinPirate/ads-manager/README.md

 7. b  To start the docker containers  run `$ ./vendor/bin/sail up`

  --Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
-Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis without requiring prior Docker experience.
+Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis.

   c. run migration on docker   `$ ./vendor/bin/sail artisan migrate:refresh --seed`